 “Everything you see on the website is here on site in Antrim,” says Chris.
 "Being frugal and efficient is crucial.
 We’ve been trying to keep costs low from the start.
 My brother and I were brought up to not get into debt, and we have none other than the mortgage on the premises.
 We don’t spend a lot of money, taking it out to buy cars or whatever, we've reinvested it in the company."

 Ozaroo originated from a small-time hobby for Chris and remains a proud family-run business today.
-Chris says, "I started the company seven years ago in the hope that I would be able to provide myself with a bit of pocket-money while studying at university, so it's a dream to be able to offer many more jobs and career opportunities to my family and other local people.
+Chris says, "I started the company almost 10 years ago in the hope that I would be able to provide myself with a bit of pocket-money while studying at Queen's University Belfast, so it's a dream to be able to offer many more jobs and career opportunities to my family and other local people.
 We’re extremely grateful to have been recognised for the speed of our growth by several independent organisations and we thank our customers who continue to support our team of people who make it all possible."

-Although admittedly a 'wacky' name, it is this wackiness that can attract and inspire people, including customers and staff, to the Ozaroo brand, which is is derived from the company's roots as it initially solely specialised in international trade with Australia.
+Although admittedly a dreamt-up name, it is this charm that can attract and inspire people, including customers and staff.
+Ozaroo is derived from the company's roots as it initially solely specialised in international trade with Australia.
 The 'Oz' was derived from the abbreviation of Australia, and 'aroo' from Australia's national symbol, the kangaroo.
-While Ozaroo has earned the trust and loyalty of many Australians and customers across the globe, its UK & Ireland customers have love of the brand and are now the company's largest markets.
+While Ozaroo has earned the trust and loyalty of many Australians and customers across the globe, its UK & Ireland customers have been drawn to the brand and are now the company's largest customer bases.

 Chris explains, “What I discovered was something of a niche market in Australia, where Australians were looking to buy computer games online from abroad at much cheaper prices than they could do locally.
 I took a chance and invested money I had saved-up into a few ideas - with no business plan and no big financial aspirations whatsoever.”